jfnavarro/st_analysis/README.md

 Different scripts for visualization and analysis of single cell data (Mainly Spatial Transcriptomics data)

+To install this packate just clone or download the repository and type:

+    python setup.py install

+A bunch of scripts will then be available in your system.

 ###To convert JSON output from the ST Pipeline (older versions) to a data frame

     json_to_table.py --json-file file.json --output file_table.tsv